 - Have a firm understanding of how plants, root zones, and management impact ecology and use of managed turfgrass ecosystems

-- Be able to synthesize knowledge from previous courses about biology, soils, and management into a comprehensive understanding of management plans
+- Synthesize knowledge from previous courses about biology, soils, and management into a comprehensive understanding of management plans

-- Be able to critically analyze new information in the field of turfgrass management within the context of scientific knowledge
+- Critically analyze new information in the field of turfgrass management within the context of scientific knowledge

-- Be able to identify the mechanisms of release of different fertilizer technologies and incorporate them into a fertility management program for turfgrass systems
+- Identify the mechanisms of release of different fertilizer technologies and incorporate them into a fertility management program for turfgrass systems

-- Have the ability to communicate clearly and concisely regarding management and use of turfgrass ecosystems.
+- Communicate clearly and concisely regarding management and use of turfgrass ecosystems.